creativecommons/sre-salt-prime/README.md

 - **Sign your commits:**
   - The commit signing option has been adjusted in the repository to facilitate smoother collaboration.
 This modification is intended to ease the contribution process.
-However, it is strongly encourge that staff members continue to adhere to best practices by using GPG for all signed commits, ensuring the security and integrity of the project.
+However, it is strongly encourged that staff members continue to adhere to best practices by using GPG for all signed commits, ensuring the security and integrity of the project.